xan105/node-powertoast/README.md

     _Microsoft doesn't recommend to use this just for keeping your notification persistent on screen_.
   + **Alarm**: In addition to the reminder behaviors, alarms will additionally loop audio with a default alarm sound.
   + **IncomingCall**: Same behaviors as alarms except they use ringtone audio and their buttons are styled differently (displayed full screen on Windows Mobile devices).
+  + **Urgent** (≥ Win11): High priority toast that can break through Focus Assist (Do not Disturb) unless explicitly disallowed in the notifications settings.

   <br />
   ⚠️ When using Reminder or Alarm, you must provide at least one button on your toast notification.<br /> Otherwise, the toast will be treated as a normal toast.